csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 certificate as-is.

-Thus, this document introduces a backwards-compatible mechanism to shrink the certificate data exchanged in TLS.
+Thus, this document introduces a backwards-compatible mechanism to shrink the certificate data exchanged in TLS 1.3.
 In some uses of public key infrastructure (PKI), intermediate CA certificates sign end-entity certificates.
 In the web PKI, clients require that certificate authorities disclose all intermediate certificates